tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 The implementation was feasible with JavaFX as expected, which shows how **JavaFX is a powerful platform for well-defined engineering applications**.
+Also remember that we can use Kotlin to further enrich the platform's robustness.

 There were good exercises for putting into practice tools such as JavaFX, the newest Java 20+ features, and regular expressions.